pyxu-org/pyxu/doc/fair/contribute.rst

 Pre-commit
 ~~~~~~~~~~

-This template includes a default yaml configuration for `pre-commit <https://pre-commit.com/>`_.
+This template includes a default YAML configuration for `pre-commit <https://pre-commit.com/>`_.

 Among other things, it includes checks for best practices in Pyxu plugins.